 For the next four hours he worked on this.

-Then he took a full two hour lunch break before reflecting, refocusing on what he wanted to achieve, and working on it for another four hours.
+Then he took a full two hour lunch break before reflecting, refocusing on what he wanted to achieve that afternoon, and working on it for another four hours.

 Each evening, he made time for creativity and conversation.